faisalmemon/ios-crash-dump-analysis-book/examples/nsdata_crash_ios/type_confusion.md

 From here we can see the problem is that `__NSCFConstantString` is unable to respond to `_isDispatchData` because `NSString` is not a data providing object.

-Error reports will refer to the concrete classes that support the abstractions we program against.
-So their names can be unfamiliar.
+The Apple SDKs have private implementation classes to support the public abstractions we consume.
+Error reports will refer to these private classes.
+Therefore, their names can be unfamiliar.

 An easy way to gather our compass, and figure out what concrete representations map to which abstraction is to search for the class type definition.

-The Apple Software Development Kits only publish the public interfaces we may program to.
-This is a small fraction of what is present.

-Conveniently, other engineers have run a tool over all frameworks to generate the Objective-C class definitions and have stored them on github.
+Conveniently, other engineers have run a tool over all frameworks to generate the Objective-C class definitions and have stored them on GitHub\index{trademark!GitHub}.
 They use the `class-dump`\index{command!class-dump} tool.
 This makes all private framework symbols for Objective-C easily searchable.

 We can find the definition of `_isDispatchData` at the following link, for example: https://github.com/JaviSoto/iOS10-Runtime-Headers/blob/master/Frameworks/Foundation.framework/_NSDispatchData.h